atom-morgan/my-portfolio/_posts/2018-06-05-data-types-in-javascript.md

 tag: [tutorial, WebDev, JavaScript]
 excerpt: >-
   In this tutorial we're going to take a closer look at the JavaScript and introduce some of the data types that are available to us.
+description: >-
+  In this tutorial we're going to take a closer look at the JavaScript and introduce some of the data types that are available to us.
 image: '/images/data-types/tutorial-data-types.png'
 thumb_image: '/images/data-types/tutorial-data-types.png'
 style: code